Fix Pothos Not Bushy & Boost Leaf Density

 Propagation is another excellent option.
 Cutting healthy stem sections and rooting them in water or soil creates new plants.
 Not only do you get multiple bushy plants, but the parent plant also grows more vigorously because energy is redistributed efficiently.

-Environmental Factors Affecting Growth
+Environmental Factors Affecting Growth of Pothos

 Sometimes, despite proper care, pothos growth remains sparse due to environmental factors.
 Addressing these subtle issues can significantly improve the pothos not bushier condition.